maiziezhoulab/AquilaDeepFilter/README.md

 ## Repo Structure and Output

-1. The
+1. The folder of AquilaDeepFilter, post and preprocess have corresponding scripts and codes for Running the AuilaDeepFilter software

-2. The
+2. The dependencies are documented in the requirements.txt.

-3. The 'train' command will take

-4. The 'predict' command will take t
+3. The 'train' command in 'main.py' script will constantly store the weights for the training epoch with the best validation Acc. and stops after the convergence is reached.

+4. The 'predict' command in 'main.py' script will generate output in the BED structure (but in .txt file format).
+It can be then converted back to vcf for evaluation.

+5. The docker image of this project will also be uploaded later after all the configuration and testing work are done.

+6. The uploaded weights for our model and the toy dataset could be found in zenodo: ...

 Citation
 --------